-Each day, at 2:45 p.m., all students who are not under the direct supervision of a staff member will be asked to leave the school property.
-If a student is unable to leave the school property, he/she may be assigned to an area of the building where a staff member will supervise you.
-Bus students will be permitted to ride the 4:00 p.m. bus only if they have secured a late bus pass.
+Each day, at 3:00 p.m., all students who are not under the direct supervision of a staff member will be asked to leave the school property.
+If a student is unable to leave the school property, the student may be assigned to an area of the building where a staff member will provide supervision.
+Bus students will be permitted to ride the 4:30 p.m. bus only if they have secured a late bus pass.